b-meet/react-input-chips/README.md

 # React-input-chips

+Author's message:
+We have a stable release version renamed as `react-chips-input` please move to that package with newer version as new changes will only be there in that package...

+Thanks :)

 A package with minimum dependencies and maximum customization.

 If you want an input field whose value converts to a customizable chip on a click of keys of your choice then this is the best package for you.